Inagi City

 longhorn beetle

-1 family, 104 species (104 species of Longhornidae)
+1 family, 104 species (104 species of Cerambycidae)

-total 329 species in 28 families
+total 28 families and 329 species

-Specimens of beetles (such as beetles)
+Specimens of beetles (beetles, etc.)

-Specimens of beetles (such as beetles)
+Specimens of beetles (beetles, etc.)

 Former Inagi High School Outdoor Activities Club